-Let it Be Us has designed and built the strong and innovative bridge between these children and adoptive parents.
-Our work has been applauded by social workers and adoption recruiters.
+Let it Be Us has designed and built the strong and innovative bridge between our waiting children and foster and adoptive parents.
+Our work has been applauded by stakeholders in child welfare as well as the Illinois Department of Children and Family Services.

 - 97% will never attend college.